lana-z/holiday-party-2024/README.md

 - RSVP system with plus-one option and dietary restrictions
 - Guest chat/message board with real-time updates
-- Responsive party invitation
+- Responsive party invitation for mobile browsers
 - Add to Google Calendar functionality
 - Custom domain
 - Guest-only access system with authentication via 4-digit code
 - Real-time Redis database integration
 - Admin panel for managing RSVPs
+- CORS protection via Vercel/Next.js API routes
+- Basic rate limiting and DDoS protection via Vercel
+- Built-in CSRF protection for Next.js form submissions
 - Environment variable configuration
 - No sensitive data exposed in client-side code

-- Secure API endpoints
+### Security considerations:
+This application is designed for casual event RSVP management and is not intended for handling highly sensitive data.
+- Guest codes are stored in localStorage for convenience without HTTP-only cookies
+- Add application-level rate limiting for the endpoint `/api/verify-guest` for increased security

 ## Admin Access
 After setting up your admin token, access the admin panel at `/admin` and use your token to:
 - View all RSVPs
-- Reset guest RSVPs if needed
+- Reset guest or delete test RSVPs

 ## Get Started